-- The series that we know their exact answer (limit) if they are convergent: Geometric series and Telescoping series. - The series that we can estimate their answer if they are convergent: - (a) Series for which the integral test applies: We can estimate the series by the finite sum, and the error is bounded by the integral.
+- The series that we know their exact answer (limit) if they are convergent: Geometric series and Telescoping series.
+(Later in chapter 8, we can use analytic functions and their Taylor series expansions to find exact sums of series of numbers.) - The series that we can estimate their answer if they are convergent: - (a) Series for which the integral test applies: We can estimate the series by the finite sum, and the error is bounded by the integral.